Delivering multiple benefits for people and wildlife: a catchment based approach

 The Ancholme Catchment Partnership (ACP) is part of the national initiative of Catchment Based Approach (CaBA) where collaborative working is resulting in activities on the ground for all 100+ river catchments across England and Wales.

 It covers the upper reaches of the River Rase and becks like Kingerby that flow into the Ancholme out into the Humber and North Sea to the Alkborough Flats to the west of the Ancholme on the banks of the Humber.
 See the map below for more detail.

 As a new partnership for 2020, we are currently developing an Integrated Water Management Plan which will be available as a draft here for consultation in early 2021.

-- Improved water quality
+- Improve and maintain good water quality

 If you have an interest in the River Ancholme, any of its tributaries or water management elsewhere in the catchment and would like to be involved, please contact us at the details below.